-- A person who destroys, injures, seizes or detains a dog or an identified cat under this Part must, as soon as practicable- - take reasonable steps to inform the owner of the dog or cat of the action taken; and - (b) notify- - (i) if the action is taken in an area that is not within a council area-a police officer; and - (ii) if the action is taken within a council area-the council of that area.
+- A person who destroys, injures, seizes or detains a dog or an identified cat under this Part must, as soon as practicable- - take reasonable steps to inform the owner of the dog or cat of the action taken; and - (b) notify - if the action is taken in an area that is not within a council area-a police officer; and - iii) if the action is taken within a council area-the council of that area.
 Maximum penalty: \$1 250.
-Expiation fee: \$210. - (2) Subsection (1)(b) does not apply in the following circumstances: - (a) if the person destroying, injuring, seizing or detaining a dog or cat is a prescribed person; - (b) any other circumstances prescribed by the regulations.
+Expiation fee: \$210. - (2) Subsection (f)(b) does not apply in the following circumstances: - if the person destroying, injuring, seizing or detaining a dog or cat is a prescribed person; - (b) any other circumstances prescribed by the regulations.

-64D-Notification to owner of dog or cat destroyed etc under Part prescribed person means-
+64D-Notification to owner of dog or cat destroyed etc